After ‘reality check’ in Indianapolis, Jacob Eason embracing ‘special opportunity’ with Seahawks

 RENTON — A walk down the hallway at the VMAC when Jacob Eason arrived Thursday turned into a stroll down memory lane.

-Adorning the hallway are large pictures of many of the greatest moments of the Pete Carroll era — Jermaine Kearse’s TD catch to win the 2015 NFC title game, the trophy presentation following the Super Bowl win the year before, Richard Sherman’s tip, Kam Chancellor’s interception against Carolina in the 2015 playoffs, and on and on.
+Adorning the hallway are large pictures of many of the greatest moments of the Pete Carroll era — Jermaine Kearse’s TD catch to win the 2015 NFC title game, the trophy presentation following the Super Bowl win the year before, Richard Sherman’s tip, Kam Chancellor’s interception against Carolina in the 2015 playoffs and on and on.

-“I remember each of those specific plays and every game,” said Eason, who on Wednesday officially became a Seahawk himself when he was claimed off waivers from the Colts.
+“I remember each of those specific plays and every game,” said Eason, who on Wednesday officially became a Seahawk when he was claimed off waivers from the Colts.

-Becoming a Seahawk and playing 45 minutes from where he grew up is “a really unique and special opportunity.”
+Becoming a Seahawk and playing 45 minutes from where he grew up is a “unique and special opportunity.”

 It’s also a chance to get his NFL career truly off the ground.

-Some viewed him as a potential QB of the future for the Colts when he was taken in the fourth round in 2020 after one season at the University of Washington, many draft analysts expecting he’d go a lot higher.
+Some viewed him as a potential QB of the future for the Colts when he was taken in the fourth round in the 2020 draft after one season at the University of Washington.
+Many analysts expected he’d go a lot higher.

-Instead, his Indy career lasted barely 17 months as the team decided this week to keep veteran Brett Hundley and rookie Sam Ehlinger as backups behind Carson Wentz and let Eason go.
+His Indy career lasted barely 17 months as the team decided this week to keep veteran Brett Hundley and rookie Sam Ehlinger as backups behind Carson Wentz and let Eason go.

 “It’s a business up here,” Eason said of the Colts’ decision.
 “Things like that happen.
 It’s a reality check, definitely.
 It doesn’t ever feel good to be the guy that gets cut.
-But you know, now we’re here and I got a new opportunity to go and grow.
-One thing leads to another and now we’re here.”
+But you know, now we’re here, and I got a new opportunity to go and grow.”

-The Colts had hoped Eason would slide through waivers and re-sign him to the practice squad.
+The Colts had hoped Eason would slide through waivers, so they could re-sign him to the practice squad.

-Instead, Seattle claimed him and for now he is the only other QB on the 53-man roster behind Geno Smith, who is the starter as long as Russell Wilson is on the injured reserve.
-Jake Luton is likely to be the backup again this week behind Smith, however, with the team able to elevate him off the practice squad in time for Monday night’s game against the Saints.
+The Seahawks claimed him and for now he is the only other QB on the 53-man roster behind Geno Smith, who is the starter as long as Russell Wilson is on the injured reserve.
+Jake Luton is likely to be the backup again this week as the team is able to elevate him off the practice squad in time for Monday night’s game against the Saints.

 Eason said he hasn’t been told what his role will be with the Seahawks.
-And Carroll said this week it’s unrealistic to expect Eason to be the backup this week.
-But he could compete with Luton for that rollin a week or two, depending on how long Smith is out.
-And in the big picture it seems pretty obvious that Seattle wants to take a look and see if there was something the Colts missed and if Eason can be a young QB to develop for the long term, with Carroll noting on Thursday that there were reasons Eason was regarded as one of the top recruits in the country in 2015.
+And Carroll said it’s unrealistic to expect Eason to be the backup this week.
+But he could compete with Luton for that role in a week or two, depending on how long Wilson is out.
+And in the big picture it seems pretty obvious that they want to take a look and see if there was something the Colts missed and if Eason can be a young QB to develop for the long term.
+Carroll noted Thursday that there were reasons Eason was regarded as one of the top recruits in the country in 2015.

-Eason played in just one regular-season game for the Colts in Week Two against the Rams, going 2-5 for 25 yards with an interception.
+Eason played in just one regular-season game for the Colts in Week Two against the Rams, going 2 of 5 for 25 yards with an interception.

-But he played in three preseason games, starting two, when the Colts were unsure if Wentz would be available for the opener against the Seahawks.
-Carroll this week cited those games — which the Seahawks scouted avidly to prepare for the Colts — as a reason Seattle wanted to claim him.
+He played in three preseason games, starting two, when the Colts were unsure if Wentz would be available for the opener against the Seahawks.
+Carroll cited those games — which the Seahawks scouted to prepare for the Colts — as a reason they wanted to claim him.

-Eason completed 41 of 62 passes for 389 yards with no touchdowns or interceptions in the preseason, during which he shared time with Ehlinger at QB.
+Eason completed 41 of 62 passes for 389 yards with no touchdowns or interceptions in the preseason.

-Colts coach Frank Reich cited Ehlinger’s vast starting experience at Texas — 43 games — as a reason for keeping him instead of Eason.
+Colts coach Frank Reich cited Ehlinger’s starting experience at Texas — 43 games — as a reason for keeping him instead of Eason.
 Eason started 26 games in his college career at Georgia and Washington.

 With no preseason in 2020, the preseason games this year were the first live action Eason had seen since his days at UW.